 Language isn’t just a way to communicate, it’s a component of culture that makes it unique and specific.
 When language and culture are discussed, the phrase “language is culture and culture is language” is often mentioned because the two are always intertwined.
-This means that the language you speak reflects what your values and beliefs are.
+This means that the language you speak reflects your values and beliefs.

 Language changes how we see things

 If you’re familiar with the principle of linguistic relativity, it states that the way people think of the world is influenced directly by the language that people use to talk about it.
 Or more radically, people could only perceive aspects of the world for which their language has words.

 An easier way to explain this is with color perception.
 The number of terms we have for the colors we see varies from one language to another.
 For instance, English speakers name different shades of blue as dark blue and light blue.
 Russian speakers have two distinct categories for blue: it’s either siniy (dark blue) or goluboy (light blue).